jncraton/BWMetaAI/command_info.md

 The use of this command is unknown.
 Takes no parameter. appeared in vanilla SC scripts.
 Looks like was a general "attack" command not necessarily expansions.
 Update: This only sets a flag.
 The actual effects from that flag are unknown.
+Update2: Only used with set_attacks, does nothing if the start_campaign opcode was executed.

 ## build_bunkers
-Supposedly builds bunkers.
+Builds up to 3 bunkers around the base (Terran only).
 Takes no parameters.

 ## build_turrets
-Supposedly builds turrets.
+Builds up to 6 missile turrets around the base (Terran only).
 Takes no parameters.

 ## default_build
-The use of this command is unknown.
-Takes no parameter.
+If the AI has more than 600 minerals and 300 gas, it will continuously train race specific units until it reaches the define_max value.
+Terran: marine, ghost, siege tank, goliath, wraith, battlecruiser.
+Zerg: hydralisk, mutalisk.
+Protoss: zealot, dragoon, reaver, scout, carrier.

-"default build" is on by default."
+Note: "default build" is on by default.
+To turn it off, use defaultbuild_off

 ## easy_attack (byte) (unit)
 The definition of this command is unknown.
 Supposedly attacks the enemy with %1 units of type %2 without having to do attack_add, attack_prepare, and attack_do.